ACEGAZ/Potentia-Text-Adventure/README.md

 I created a flow chart using lucid chart to show the flow of the game and display how each decision will play out.
 Once a decision has been made the terminal will print the next part of the story for the player to make a new choice.

+The player must make a decision before the game will continue, if an incorrect input is made the the player will be prompted to select a valid input.
+The game will not continue until a valid input is selected.

 ![Potentia text adventure](https://user-images.githubusercontent.com/97246895/168243401-03dbaeae-6cfc-45e4-ab81-e6bb658932af.png)